Charles FitzRoy, 1st Baron Southampton: Political career

 subterranean stream of corruption" that was "the last resort of political beggars in distress, and of Opposition leaders in search of a topic".)
 Still serving in Germany, FitzRoy did not actively enter politics but was elected as MP for Bury St Edmunds in 1761.
 Having returned to England in 1762, he began to play a part in politics.

 While initially FitzRoy followed the political leads of Newcastle and Grafton, in May Newcastle was dismissed as prime minister and FitzRoy refused to support him in opposition.
 Despite this FitzRoy still voted against the new prime minister, Lord Bute, on the peace preliminaries in December that were to end the Seven Years' War.
 For this Bute had FitzRoy removed from his position as Groom of the Bedchamber.

 Despite his earlier break with Newcastle, FitzRoy continued to work with Grafton.
 He spoke in Parliament against the 1765 Regency Bill in April of the year, and in May worked as an intermediary between Grafton and fellow Whig William Pitt in the organisation of Lord Rockingham's term as prime minister.
 With Rockingham coming into power, Grafton was made Secretary of State for the Northern Department and FitzRoy found new favour in his military career.
-He was made colonel of the 14th Dragoons on 11 September of the same year because of this, and began serving as Vice-Chamberlain to Queen Charlotte in 1768.
+He was made colonel of the 14th Regiment of Dragoons on 11 September of the same year because of this, and began serving as Vice-Chamberlain to Queen Charlotte in 1768.
 Grafton then became prime minister, a position he would hold until 1770.
 Towards the end of 1769 FitzRoy fell out with Grafton again, as a result of which he refused an appointment as Vice-Chamberlain of the Household in 1770.